 The photo shows Gasthaus Kellenbach, which is, as far as we know, now closed.

-We arrived there on a cold and rainy day in the Bayerischer Wald, and this place not only looks splendid on the outside, but was also very welcoming.
+We arrived here for lunch on a cold and rainy day in the Ober Pfalz, just to the north of the Bayerischer Wald, and this place not only looks splendid on the outside, but was also very welcoming.
 The food we ate was very very tasteful.

 The building began it's life 100 years ago as a bakery, and got its name "Russenbäckerei" because of the bread which was often too dark as a result of the bad quality of the flour.
 So, when the bakery turned into a beer brewery, the name became "Russenbräu", which it kept when it became a Gasthof.